MGL2Rank: Learning to Rank the Importance of Nodes in Road Networks Based on Multi-Graph Fusion: Methodology

 \subsection{Embedding network}

-We introduce a representation learning module that uses the sampled sequences to obtain node embedding.
-One of the essential components in this module is a bidirectional LSTM network.
-The bidirectional nature of the network enables it to capture both forward and backward contextual information from sampled sequences simultaneously, which is consistent with the interdependencies between a road segment and its upstream and downstream road segments.
-Consequently, the bidirectional LSTM can enhance the representation of the hub role of nodes in the entire road network.
-The architecture of this module is illustrated in Fig. \ref{Fig.3}.
+We introduce a representation learning module that uses sampled sequences to obtain node embeddings.
+One of the essential components of this module is the bidirectional LSTM network.
+The bidirectional nature of the network enables it to simultaneously capture forward and backward contextual information from sampled sequences, which is consistent with the interdependencies between a road segment and its upstream and downstream segments.
+Consequently, the bidirectional LSTM can enhance the representation of the hub role of the nodes in the entire road network.
+Fig. \ref{Fig.3} shows the architecture of this module.

-MGL2Rank learns the embedding of node $v_i$ based on each sampled sequence $s=\{s^1,s^2,\ldots,s^l\}$ in $S_i$.
-First, each index in $s$ is mapped to an m-dimensional vector by the node attributes matrix $A$ or a one-hot vector representing attribute.
-Specifically, if $s^m \in s$ corresponds to a road segment node, we map it to its attribute vector, denoted by $a^m$; if $s^m \in s$ represents an attribute, we encode it as a one-hot vector denoted by $o^m$.
-Then, we obtain the initial vector representation of $s^m$, denoted as $x^m$, which is formulated as follows,
+MGL2Rank learns the embedding of node $v_i$ on $S_i$.
+For a sequence $s=(s_1,s_2,\ldots,s_L)$ in $S_i$, each element in $s$ is first mapped to a node attribute vector or a one-hot vector representing the attribute.
+Specifically, if $s_l \in s$ corresponds to a road segment node, we map it to its attribute vector, denoted by $a_l$; if $s_l \in s$ represents an attribute, we encode it as a one-hot vector denoted by $e_l$.
+Subsequently, we obtain the initial vector representation of $s_l$, denoted by $x_l$, which is formulated as follows: